Hot Chocolate Cookies

 Hot cocoa cookies are undeniably rich chocolate cookies topped with marshmallows and shaved chocolate.
 Perfect for the holidays!
 This is easily one of the best cookie exchange recipes for the holidays!

 I baked up a batch of these decadent Marshmallow Topped Hot Chocolate Cookies for our annual neighborhood cookie exchange!

 After years and years of cookie exchanges, I’ve shared all my tried and true cookies and more!
 But then I ran across a Rachael Ray recipe that sounded perfect for our annual holiday event.

-Hosting a Cookie Exchange
+Tips for Hosting a Cookie Exchange

 ‘Tis the season for holiday parties and cookie exchanges.
 I’m down to one cookie exchange per year and we have it down to a science.
 Here are some tips for hosting a holiday cookie exchange:

 - Decide on the date and time for your party.
-Whether you meet mid-morning, over lunch or in the evening will determine the menu for the event.
+Whether you meet mid-morning, over lunch, or in the evening will determine the menu for the event.
 We meet for coffee, exchange cookies, then go out to lunch as a group.

 - Well in advance, send out festive invitations.

 - Determine the number of cookies each guest must bring.
 For our small neighborhood party, we each bring 3 dozen, enough for us all to take 3 of each cookie variety since there are 12 in attendance.
 For larger groups, I’ve had to bake 5 dozen cookies.
 Some guides recommend baking one dozen cookies for each guest, but that sounds daunting!